ashleve/lightning-hydra-template/README.md

 ## PyTorch Lightning + Hydra template 🚀⚡🔥
-A clean and simple template and pipeline to kickstart your deep learning project!<br>
+### A clean and simple template to kickstart your deep learning project! 🚀<br>

-<b>[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)</b> provides great abstractions for well structured ML code and advanced features like checkpointing and gradient accumulation.<br>
-<b>[Hydra](https://github.com/facebookresearch/hydra)</b> provides convenient way to manage experiment configurations (see examples below).<br>
-Also available extra <b>[Weights&Biases](https://www.wandb.com/)</b> utilites, but template can be used with any other logger.<br>
+- structures ML code the same so that work can easily be extended and replicated
+- allows for rapid experimentation process thanks to automating pipeline with config files
+- extends functionality of popular experiment loggers like Weights&Biases, mostly with dedicated callbacks

-It's supposed to be extended version of [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>
+This repo is supposed to be extended version of [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>
 I'm trying to make this as generic as possible - you should be able to easily modify behavior in [train.py](project/train.py) file in case you need some unconventional configuration wiring.<br>

-The goal is to:
-- structure ML code the same so that work can easily be extended and replicated
-- allow for quick and efficient experimentation process thanks to automating pipeline with config files
-- extend functionality of popular experiment loggers like Weights&Biases, mostly with dedicated callbacks

 Click on <b>`Use this template`</b> button above to initialize new repository.<br>

+## Why Lightning + Hydra?
+- <b>[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)</b> provides great abstractions for well structured ML code and advanced features like checkpointing, gradient accumulation, distributed training, etc.<br>
+- <b>[Hydra](https://github.com/facebookresearch/hydra)</b> provides convenient way to manage experiment configurations (see examples below).<br>

-*warning: this template currently uses development version of hydra which might be unstable (we wait until version 1.1 is released)
+**warning: this template currently uses development version of hydra which might be unstable (we wait until version 1.1 is released)*

 ## Features